spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

    options
 4. Yield promises: These will be handled normally

-Lets take the original code:
+Lets take the original code and simplify it:

 ```js